abdelhadi-azouni/concisefix/README.md

 The summarisation function is miltithreaded which may use a large number of tokens if the Google query returns a large content

 # Next steps
-If someone can clean the code using LangChain or LlamaIndex, that would be nice
+If someone can clean and refactor the code using LangChain or LlamaIndex, that would be nice

 # Support
 Open an issue, a PR or DM on twitter @hadiazouni